tedneward/Azgaarnoth/Classes/Wizard/Voidmancy.md

 At 6th level, you can use this ability once per long rest.
 This increases to twice per long rest at 10th level, and three times per long rest at 14th level.

 ## Secrets of the Void
-At 10th level, you have seen the physics-defying environments of the other side, and understand that nothing is fixed, even when it’s rigid.
+At 10th level, you have seen the physics-defying environments of the other side, and understand that nothing is fixed, even when it's rigid.
 When you cast a spell that has a range greater than self or touch, or an area of effect greater than a single target, you can alter the range or area of effect of that spell by 50%, either greater or smaller.
 After using this ability, you cannot use it again until after completing a long rest.

 ## Screaming into the Void
 Beginning at 14th level, aware of your infinitesimally inconsequential nature against the vast, unfathomable beings of the void, you have become inured to the horrors of the mundane.
 You gain resistance to psychic damage and are immune to the stunned condition.